 Acute Red Eye:

 David talked about some key red eye conditions.
-One that stayed with me was Supporative Keratitis, which has a very scary pus line in the anterior chamber (see picture on right), and is the treated by intensive hourly topical antibiotics – no point in giving systemic, has to be given orally.
+One that stayed with me was Supporative Keratitis, which has a very scary pus line in the anterior chamber (see picture on right), and is the treated by intensive hourly topical antibiotics – no point in giving systemic, has to be given onto the eye.

 Acute iritis is almost always idiopathic.
 Meaning the doctor is an idiot, and the explanation is pathetic.